bipey/Email_Sender_API/README.md

-# Email_Sender_API
-api for sending email using node js
 This is a simple Node.js application that sends emails using the Gmail SMTP server.
 The application is built using Express.js and Nodemailer.

 #Features